The

 -

-a compromise in handling and sound offer so called quart- and quint
+a compromise in handling and sound is offered by the so called quart-

 Pro:

-- size, eight and ergonomics are addapted (quasi shrinked bassoon)
+- size, weight and ergonomics are adapted (quasi shrunken bassoon)

 Contra: